fedepaol/hugoblog/content/posts/writing-kubernetes-controllers.md

 	}
 ```

-This is pretty low level, and the controller is left implementing the error handling mechanism, for example in case of lost with the apiserver.
+This is pretty low level, and the controller is left implementing the error handling mechanism, for example in case of lost connection with the apiserver.

 ### Informers

-`Informers` are a higher level construct, that relies on `Watcher`s to implement the event handling.
+`Informers` are a higher level construct that relies on `Watcher`s to implement the event handling.

 ![](/images/reconciliation/informers.png)